 The Intergovernmental Panel on Climate Change (IPCC) created a range of scenarios to explore how different patterns of population growth, energy use, and technological advances may affect future climate.
 “A1B” is a mid-range scenario (shared above).
 It assumes a world of very rapid economic growth, a global population that peaks in mid-century and then levels out, rapid introduction of more efficient technologies, and a balance between fossil fuels and other energy sources.
-“A2”is a more pessimistic scenario.
-It assumes a world with high population growth, slow economic development, and slow technological change.
+These maps were created in cooperation with Scenarios Networks for Alaska + Arctic Planning and The Nature Conservancy in 2010.

 CLIMATE CHANGE POLICY RECOMMENDATIONS TO THE GOVERNOR